Visiting the Philippines

 Particular scams to avoid are:

-Taxi ‘No Meter’ – Most taxis should use a meter (by Law).
+Taxi ‘No Meter’ – Most public taxis should use a meter (by law in Metro Manila).
 Those that don’t may grossly over-charge you.
-Privately arranged hotel taxis will have a set-cost, as will designated airport service taxis.
-In Subic Bay (SBMA) taxis have a pre-designated rate that is agreed with visiting US Naval forces – ask for that.
+Privately arranged hotel taxis will have a set cost, as will designated airport service taxis.
+Some taxi drivers will make excuses not to use the meter; you should avoid those.

 No Change – Of course, how convenient!
 Carry plenty of small notes and coins.